sinhdee/Valorant-Locker-Project-/planning.md

 - [X]  Create Weapons Inventory Page
 - [ ]  Create Personal Inventory Page
 - [ ]  Create Search Bar?
 (Level Up)
-- [ ]  Create button to add weapons from weapons inventory to personal inventory
+- [X]  Create button to add weapons from weapons inventory to personal inventory
 - [ ]  Create a delete button in the personal inventory to remove weapon skins
 - [ ]  Dive into CSS for this app
-- [ ]  Make pictures in the inventory move when hovered
+- [ ]  Make pictures in the inventory move when hovered (level up)

+TODO:
+//Create a post page for users to add clips
+//figure out tailwind for css